alfredoperez/website-posts/clitn86ix000b0amk2t72gu9r.md

 Visual regression tests are one of the most difficult obstacles to overcome.
 In essence, it appears simple; go to a specific URL for a story and take a screenshot.
 But it is more complicated than that because you must deal with different viewports and scrollbar types depending on the OS, or even if the components are not completely loaded or in the state you expected them to be at the same time.

-I could use a separate article to explore all the solutions / hacks we had to do to make this work, but here are my top 3 TL;DR recommendations:
+I could use a separate article to explore all the solutions/hacks we had to do to make this work, but here are my top 3 TL;DR recommendations:

-1. Use the same browser in your local and CI/CD environment.
+1. Use the same browser in your local and CI/CD environments.

 2. Create a helper function to use in Cypress to standardize viewports and any other setup you need before taking the screenshot.